H40Q1/DSP-visualization/README.md

-# EC601MiniPro3
+# EC601MiniPro3: Noise Separation and Visualization with python
 Mini Porject 3 of EC601
 Haoqi Gu

-## Noise separation visualization with special python libraries
+## Introduction
 In this mini project, a python file used to visualize DSP is represented.
 It firstly generated a 1000Hz signal and a 50Hz noise, and combined them together into a signal.
 Then it uses filtering and IFFT to find and convert out the original signal.

 ## Generate wave and add noise to it